-A: If successful, research projects that reduce the frequency of neoplasms including but not limited to brain, bladder, breast, colon and rectum, endometrium, head and neck, kidney, liver, lung, ovary, pancreas, prostate, skin (including melanoma), stomach as well as HPV-related cancers and hematologic malignancies.
+A: As stated above, each project must fall into one of the four main tracks.
+In addition, research projects should aim at reducing the frequency of neoplasms including but not limited to brain, bladder, breast, colon and rectum, endometrium, head and neck, kidney, liver, lung, ovary, pancreas, prostate, skin (including melanoma), stomach as well as HPV-related cancers and hematologic malignancies.
+Each researcher must also select up to four focus areas.
+Please refer to the Grant Guidelines or the Fellowship Guidelines further details.